mavryk-network/GoMavryk/CONTRIBUTING.md

-# Contributing to mvGO
+# Contributing to GoMavryk

-We welcome all contributions to mvGO, be it extensions, bug fixes, documentation, or examples.
-This document outlines some of the conventions we put in place to keep the work on mvGO tidy and fun.
+We welcome all contributions to GoMavryk, be it extensions, bug fixes, documentation, or examples.
+This document outlines some of the conventions we put in place to keep the work on GoMavryk tidy and fun.

 Before you start, please **read** and **sign** our Contributor License Agreement and send it to license@blockwatch.cc: